how to help infant reflux

 “Infant reflux affects almost all families at one point in their parenting journey,” Morgan S. Allen, APRN-CNP, at Bon Secours Pediatric Gastroenterology Associates, shares.
 “As a provider who focuses on infant reflux, I hear the difficulties parents have with managing their baby’s reflux.
 In our pediatric GI office, we can sit together and review what exactly infant reflux is and different ways we can cope so you can enjoy your sweet baby!”

-Causes of infant reflux can include:
+Symptoms of infant reflux

 • The fact an infant’s diet is solely milk-based